Rock and Roll Ain't Noise Pollution

-"Rock and Roll Ain't Noise Pollution" is a song by the rock band AC/DC.
+"Rock and Roll Ain't Noise Pollution" is a song by Australian rock band AC/DC.
 It is the tenth and final track of their album released in 1980, Back in Black.
 It is the fourth and final single released from the album.
 The song reached number 15 on the UK singles charts, the highest placing of any song on the album.

 Background

 Initially only nine tracks were written for Back in Black but Atlantic Records, as well as the band's management recommended that they should write one more song.
 Angus and Malcolm wrote the song in about 15 minutes.
 Lead singer Brian Johnson recalled "I'll never forget the start of it.
 I went into the recording booth, the intro starts and I hear: 'Brian, it's Mutt.
 Could you say something over that?"
 He starts to repeat the lyrics loudly, head tilted slightly back: "All you middle men throw away your fancy clothes.
 For some reason middle men were in the news at the time, the top guys weren't getting the blame and the workforce weren't getting it either, it was the middle men who were this grey area.
 I must have picked up on it and it just went from there."

 Malcolm explained the origin of the song: